PYangLab/scCCESS/README.md

-# scCCESS for cell clustering and number of cell type estimation from scRNA-seq
+# scCCESS for cell clustering and number of cell type estimation from scRNA-seq data

 scCCESS stands for single-cell Consensus Clusters of Encoded Subspaces.
 This repository stores the R implementation of scCCESS with stability-based approach for estimating number of cell types.